 Strengths - what activities/places exist that makes the village/town great?
 Weaknesses - what activities/places exist that detract from making the village/town great?
 The wide range of sporting activities held on Costock Road playing fields with the new pavilion and good parking area at the bottom of Cornflower Way.
 The vibrant church communities which work well together and provide a variety of social activities outside times of religious services.
 Children's groups, coffee mornings, 'memory' clubs, lunch clubs, school holiday clubs etc. Good health care provision with Gotham Road Health Centre, two dentists, a pharmacist, an optician and a physiotherapist.
-A good mix of independent shops, cafes, pubs, take away meal providers and a thriving local Co- op which together can provide all necessities without leaving the village.
+A good mix of independent shops, cafes, pubs, take away meal providers and a thriving local Coop which together can provide all necessities without leaving the village.
 A variety of small local businesses.
-A Post Office, and public toilets in the centre of the village Several good play areas for children of different ages and physical abilities.
-A supported independent living set of flats.
+A Post Office, and public toilets in the centre of the village There is parking outside of designated car parks and parking spaces causing congestion on the roads.
+Congestion and conflict between pedestrians and vehicles at the T-junction at the village centre.
+Several good play areas for children of different ages and physical abilities.
 Village events throughout the year, including May Day celebrations, a carnival and Christmas Fayre.
-There is parking outside of designated car parks and parking spaces causing congestion on the roads.
-Congestion and conflict between pedestrians and vehicles at the T-junction at the village centre.

 A monthly Market in the centre of the village with a variety of foods, gifts and local products.
 Good car parks in the centre of the village.
 A regular bus service to Nottingham and Loughborough.
 Opportunities - what activities/places could exist that would make the village/town even better?
 Threats - what activities/places would make the village/town worse?
 The village health centre and the library on Gotham Road are currently under review and will probably move to another location within the village.
 It is planned to demolish the old CLASP buildings that currently house these amenities.
-It is uncertain what will replace these buildings, but it is an opportunity to consider how any new building(s) could be a community facility which is central and accessible in keeping with the historic character of the village.
-Traffic is increasing and is impacting on residents in many ways.
+It is uncertain what will replace these buildings, but it is an opportunity to consider how any new Traffic is increasing and is impacting on residents in many ways.
 The opening of the new commercial area near the airport will probably impact on traffic flow through the village.
-Poor maintenance of many areas under the management of building developers.
-For example, where balance ponds are not maintained.
-Inconsiderate dog walkers who do not clean up after their pets and/or allow them off the lead in inappropriate places.